 Hi, my name is Chris!
 I’m a Berlin based freelance artist and solo indie developer.
-I worked in the Entertainment/Games Industry as a Concept Artist when I finally decided to take up the challenge to develop my own game.
+I worked in the Entertainment/Games Industry since around 2011 when I finally decided to take up the challenge and develop my own game.

-I never called myself a gamer but computer games have definitely been a big part of my life.
+I never called myself a “gamer” but computer games have definitely been a big part of my life.
 It all started with Dune 2 from Westwood, anything from Nintendo console to Age of Empires, Duke3D and StarCraft.
 I remember spending entire nights at LAN parties using null modem cable trying to make it work.
-Today I like to play games like Rimworld, 7 Day to Die and Hearthstone.
+Today I like to play games like Rimworld, 7 Days to Die and Hearthstone.
 All of these games carry a certain experimental and sandbox angle.
 The urge to creating is a big driver for me and has lead me to all kinds of different areas.
-At the age of 16 I started learning basic coding at an IT school and continued to study graphic design at uni.
-I made electronic/hip hop music and for many years I used to be a graffiti writer as well.
+At the age of 16 I started learning basic coding at IT school and continued to study graphic design at uni.
+I made electronic/hip hop music and for many years and used to be a graffiti writer as well.
 While working in the industry as a Concept Artist, I played around with Unity3d and understood that I could combine all these learnings to create my own game.
 I was hooked on the idea to make a game that I would play myself and for which I could define every aspect autonomously.
 I don’t use any fancy tools, everything I do is made from scratch.
 I paint every graphic, stroke by stroke, I write the code line by line and I compose all the music note by note.

 What kind of Game?
-Gameplay/World
+(Gameplay/World)